pujandhakal/Grabbit/README.md

 ## Future Scope

-1. Mobile App with offline request processing.
+1. Offline request drafting with sync when reconnected.
 2. Analytics dashboard for shopkeepers.
 3. Smart matching based on location, urgency, and product type.